GEMS-Studio/GEn/README.md

 ## On MacOS:
 MacOS does not come with a package manager pre-installed, so users have 2 options: [Homebrew](https://brew.sh) or [Macports](https://macports.org).
 Homebrew is recommended, but MacPorts is a suitable alternative.
 For both, you need Apple Command Line Developement tools, which you can install with `xcode-select --install` and following the steps.
 This give you access to the clang compiler and other critical utilities pre-included with Linux systems that are necessary for the following steps
 ### Homebrew(Recommended):
 Open Terminal, then paste this command:
 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 Give it necessary permissions, and follow the steps at the end.
 You may have to quit and reopen terminal for it to work.
 Once Homebrew has been installed, type:
 `brew install sdl2 sdl2_image`
 to install the dependencies

 ### MacPorts(Alternative)
 Go to https://www.macports.org/install.php and download the appropriate .pkg for your OS version.
 Ater installation, type
 `sudo port install libsdl2 libsdl2_image`
 to install the dependencies.

 ## On Windows
-Unlike
+Unlike Linux or MacOS, Windows is not Unix-like, which makes the use of other options necessary.
+The 2 main options covered here will be Cygwin and WSL.
+Although